-Are there any exclusions and additional costs I should be aware of in NSW?
+Are there any exclusions and additional costs I should be aware of?

 Every home insurance policy has a list of general exclusions with situations, events and circumstances in which your insurer will not provide any cover.Common exclusions you may need to watch out for include:

 - No cover when your home is left unoccupied for an extended period of time